What Cell Type Is Shown Below

 5. Nuclear Chromatin

 The chromatin within the nuclear lobes appears condensed and darkly stained.
-This indicates that the neutrophil is a mature cell with limited transcriptional activity.
+On the flip side, this indicates that the neutrophil is a mature cell with limited transcriptional activity.
 The dense chromatin structure contributes to the lobed appearance of the nucleus.

 Distinguishing Neutrophils from Other White Blood Cells